TiniTinyTerminator/cuda_clusters/README.md

 # Explanation of the CUDA Kernels for Image Processing Operations

-This header file, `cuda_kernel.h`, contains CUDA kernels for various image processing operations such as converting a color image to grayscale, applying the Sobel operator, performing double threshold hysteresis, tracking edges in hysteresis, performing non-maximum suppression, labeling connected components, detecting boundaries, and path interpolation. .
-These operations are crucial for tasks like edge detection in images.
-CUDA (Compute Unified Device Architecture) allows for parallel processing on NVIDIA GPUs, making these operations highly efficient for large images.

-## Imaging

-### 1. `colorToBW` Kernel

-Converts a color image to grayscale.
-Each pixel in the input color image (in RGB format) is processed independently by a thread.
-The kernel calculates the grayscale value using the standard luminance conversion formula, which is a weighted sum of the red, green, and blue components:
-$$ \text{Grayscale} = 0.299 \times R + 0.587 \times G + 0.114 \times B $$
-This grayscale value is then stored in the output image.

-### 2. `SobelOperator` Kernel

-Applies the Sobel operator to a grayscale image to calculate the gradient magnitude and direction at each pixel.
-The Sobel operator detects edges by computing the horizontal (Gx) and vertical (Gy) gradients using convolution with Sobel kernels.
-The gradient magnitude (G) is then calculated as:
-$$ G = \sqrt{Gx^2 + Gy^2} $$
-The gradient direction (\(\theta\)) is computed using:
-$$ \theta = \arctan\left(\frac{Gy}{Gx}\right) $$
-The results are stored in the gradient and direction arrays.

-### 3. `DoubleThresholdHysteresis` Kernel

-Applies double thresholding to the gradient magnitudes to classify pixels as strong edges, weak edges, or non-edges.
-Pixels with gradient magnitudes above the high threshold are considered strong edges, those below the low threshold are non-edges, and those in between are weak edges.
-This classification helps in the subsequent edge tracking step.

-### 4. `HysteresisTrackEdges` Kernel

-Tracks edges by hysteresis to finalize edge detection.
-Weak edges (classified in the previous step) are considered as edges only if they are connected to strong edges.
-This kernel checks the 8-connected neighbors of each weak edge pixel to see if any of them is a strong edge.
-If so, the weak edge is promoted to a strong edge; otherwise, it is discarded.

-### 5. `NonMaxSuppression` Kernel

-Performs non-maximum suppression to thin the edges.
-For each pixel, the kernel compares its gradient magnitude with the magnitudes of the two neighboring pixels in the direction of the gradient.
-If the pixel's magnitude is not greater than both neighbors, it is suppressed (set to zero).
-This step ensures that the edges are one pixel wide and accurately represent the boundaries.

-### 6. `convert_color_to_bw` Function

-Converts a color image (in RGB format) to a grayscale image using the `colorToBW` kernel.
-The function allocates memory on the GPU, copies the input image data to the device, launches the kernel, and then copies the result back to the host.
-This function encapsulates the entire process of color-to-grayscale conversion using CUDA.

-### 7. `canny_edge_detection` Function

-Performs Canny edge detection on a grayscale image using a sequence of CUDA kernels:

-1. **Sobel Operator**: Computes the gradient magnitude and direction.
-2. **Non-Maximum Suppression**: Thins the edges to one pixel width.
-3. **Double Threshold Hysteresis**: Classifies pixels as strong edges, weak edges, or non-edges.
-4. **Hysteresis Edge Tracking**: Finalizes edge detection by promoting weak edges connected to strong edges.

-The function allocates memory on the GPU, copies the input image data, launches each kernel in sequence, and copies the final edge-detected image back to the host.
-This function encapsulates the entire Canny edge detection process using CUDA.

----

-## Clustering

-This part of the document will explain the individual parts for clustering of the pixels

-### 1. `BoundaryPixel` Struct

-The `BoundaryPixel` struct holds information about boundary pixels:

-- `label`: The label of the connected component.
-- `point`: The coordinates of the boundary pixel.

-### 2. `DeviceHypot` Function

-A device-compatible function to calculate the Euclidean distance (`hypot`).
-This function computes the hypotenuse of a right-angled triangle given the lengths of the other two sides, using the formula \(\sqrt{x^2 + y^2}\).

-### 3. `InitLabeling` Kernel

-Initializes labels for connected component labeling.
-Each pixel in the binary image is assigned a label based on whether it is part of the foreground (255) or background (0).
-Foreground pixels are labeled with their index, while background pixels are labeled with -1.
-This kernel ensures that each pixel is independently labeled by its own thread.

-### 4. `LabelPropagation` Kernel

-Propagates labels for connected component labeling by updating each pixel's label to the minimum label of its 8-connected neighbors (the eight surrounding pixels).
-This kernel iteratively updates the labels to ensure that all connected pixels share the same label, effectively grouping them into connected components.

-### 5. `FlattenLabels` Kernel

-Flattens labels by propagating the minimum label value until each label points to itself.
-This is done by repeatedly updating each pixel's label to the label of its label until the labels converge.
-This step ensures that all pixels in a connected component have the same label.

-### 6. `CalculateSegmentLengthsKernel` Kernel

-Calculates segment lengths of a path, which is an array of points.
-Each thread computes the Euclidean distance between consecutive points in the path, storing the result in a lengths array.
-The last segment, being a single point, is assigned a length of zero.

-### 9. `IdentifyBoundaryPixels` Kernel

-Identifies boundary pixels in a labeled image by checking if a pixel has neighbors with different labels or is on the edge of the image.
-Each thread checks the four-connected neighbors (left, right, above, below) of its assigned pixel.
-If any neighbor has a different label or is out of bounds, the pixel is marked as a boundary pixel and added to the boundary pixels list.

-### 10. `compute_distances` Kernel

-Computes distances between points and a reference point, marking visited points with a maximum distance.
-Each thread calculates the distance from its assigned point to the reference point using the `DeviceHypot` function.
-Visited points are assigned a maximum distance to exclude them from further processing.

-### 11. `label_components` Function

-Labels connected components in a binary image using CUDA by repeatedly invoking the `InitLabeling`, `LabelPropagation`, and `FlattenLabels` kernels.
-The function initializes labels, then iteratively propagates and flattens them to group pixels into connected components.
-Finally, it copies the labeled image back to the host.

-### 12. `extract_contours` Function

-Extracts contours from a labeled image using CUDA by identifying boundary pixels.
-The function allocates memory on the GPU, copies the labeled image, and launches the `IdentifyBoundaryPixels` kernel to find boundary pixels.
-It then copies the boundary pixels back to the host, groups them by labels, and creates contours.
-These contours represent the boundaries of the connected components in the image.
+This header file, `cuda_kernel.h`, contains CUDA kernels for various image processing operations such as converting a color image to grayscale, applying the Sobel operator, performing double threshold hysteresis, tracking edges in hysteresis, performing non-maximum suppression, labeling connected components, detecting boundaries, and path interpolation.

+## Functions

+### `map_and_color_points`

+A function that maps points to an image using CUDA.
+It accepts a vector of points, a color in BGR order, and the size of the output image.
+The function allocates device memory for points and the color image, copies points from host to device, initializes the color image with zeros, converts the color to a `color_t` structure, and launches the CUDA kernel.
+After synchronizing the device and checking for errors, it creates the output image, copies the color image from device to host, frees device memory, and returns the output image.

+### `apply_gaussian_filter`

+This function applies a Gaussian filter to a grayscale image using CUDA.
+It creates a Gaussian kernel, allocates device memory, copies data to the GPU, and launches the `GaussianFilter` kernel.
+The function then copies the result back to the host and frees GPU memory.

+### `convert_color_to_bw`

+This function converts a color image to grayscale using CUDA.
+It allocates device memory, copies the input image to the GPU, and launches the `colorToBW` kernel.
+The function synchronizes the device, checks for errors, copies the result back to the host, and frees GPU memory.

+### `canny_edge_detection`

+This function performs Canny edge detection on a grayscale image using CUDA.
+It applies the `SobelOperator` to calculate gradient magnitude and direction, performs non-maximum suppression, applies double thresholding, and tracks edges by hysteresis.
+The function synchronizes the device, checks for errors, copies the result back to the host, and frees GPU memory.

+### `label_components`

+This function labels connected components in a binary image using CUDA.
+It allocates device memory, copies the input image to the GPU, and initializes labels with `InitLabeling`.
+The function iteratively propagates and flattens labels using `LabelPropagation` and `FlattenLabels` kernels.
+Finally, it copies the labeled image back to the host and frees GPU memory.

+### `extract_contours`

+This function extracts contours from a labeled image using CUDA.
+It allocates device memory, copies the labels to the GPU, and initializes the boundary count to zero.
+The function identifies boundary pixels with `IdentifyBoundaryPixels` kernel, copies the boundary pixels back to the host, and groups them by labels to create contours.
+The resulting contours are returned as a vector of points.

+## Cuda Kernels

+### `GaussianFilter`

+A CUDA kernel that applies a Gaussian filter to an image.
+It takes input image data, output image data, image dimensions, a Gaussian kernel, and the kernel size.
+The kernel calculates the weighted sum of the neighboring pixels to apply the Gaussian blur, ensuring that pixel values are within image bounds.

+### `colorToBW`

+A CUDA kernel that converts a color image (in RGB format) to grayscale.
+It processes each pixel using the standard luminance conversion formula to compute the grayscale value.
+The kernel checks pixel coordinates to ensure they are within the image bounds.

+### `SobelOperator`

+A CUDA kernel that applies the Sobel operator to an image to detect edges.
+It calculates horizontal and vertical gradients for each pixel using the Sobel operator, computes the gradient magnitude and direction, and stores these values in output arrays.
+The kernel excludes pixels at the image borders.

+### `DoubleThresholdHysteresis`

+A CUDA kernel that performs double thresholding for edge detection.
+It classifies pixels into strong edges, weak edges, or non-edges based on high and low threshold values.
+The kernel processes each pixel and assigns edge classification accordingly.

+### `HysteresisTrackEdges`

+A CUDA kernel that tracks edges in the hysteresis phase of edge detection.
+It checks the neighbors of weak edge pixels to determine if they should be classified as strong edges.
+The kernel ensures it processes pixels within image bounds, excluding border pixels.

+### `NonMaxSuppression`

+A CUDA kernel that performs non-maximum suppression for edge detection.
+It compares the gradient magnitude of a pixel with its neighbors based on the gradient direction to suppress non-maximum values, keeping only the local maxima as edges.
+The kernel processes each pixel within the image bounds.

+### `DeviceHypot`

+A device-compatible function to calculate the hypotenuse.
+It computes the Euclidean distance given x and y coordinates.

+### `InitLabeling`

+A CUDA kernel that initializes labels for connected component labeling.
+It assigns unique labels to foreground pixels (value 255) and sets the background pixels to -1.
+The function processes each pixel to initialize labels based on their values.

+### `LabelPropagation`

+A CUDA kernel for label propagation in connected component labeling.
+It propagates the minimum label among the 8-connected neighbors for each foreground pixel.
+This iterative process helps in labeling connected components.

+### `FlattenLabels`

+A CUDA kernel that flattens labels in connected component labeling.
+It propagates the minimum label value to achieve unique labels for each connected component.
+The function ensures that each pixel's label is updated to the minimum label of its component.

+### `CalculateSegmentLengths`

+A CUDA kernel that calculates the segment lengths of a path.
+It computes the Euclidean distance between consecutive points in a path, storing the lengths in an output array.
+The last segment has no length.

+### `IdentifyBoundaryPixels`

+A CUDA kernel that identifies boundary pixels in a labeled image.
+It checks each pixel's 4-connected neighbors to determine if it is a boundary pixel.
+Boundary pixels are added to a list, and the boundary count is incremented atomically.

+### `MapPoints`

+A CUDA kernel function designed to map points to an image with a specified color.
+It takes an array of points, an output image, the image's width and height, the number of points, and the color to be used.
+The function computes the index for each thread, checks if the index is out of bounds, and maps points to the image if they are within image bounds, coloring them accordingly.